qbrc-cnap/cnap/docs/workflows.md

 **Multiple workflow versions**
 CNAP is able to manage multiple versions of the same workflow, as specifications evolve.
-Multiple workflows with the same name (as determined by the `workflow` directive in your `main.wdl`) will be "versioned" so that there are no conflicts and older workflows may be recalled/re-run for reproducible analyses.  *Note that by default, newly ingested workflows are **not** live-- they must be activated by logging into the admin console and editing the database to set the workflow to the `active=True` status*.
-Additionally, one can edit the database to set a particular version of a workflow as the default.
-Thus, requests to run a workflow that do not require a specific version will use the version marked as "default".
+Multiple workflows with the same name (as determined by the `workflow` directive in your `main.wdl`) will be "versioned" so that there are no conflicts and older workflows may be recalled/re-run for reproducible analyses.

 <a id="debug-workflow"></a>
 **Debugging ingestion problems**
 After clicking on the button to add the new workflow, the CNAP backend will attempt to process your request and create a new workflow.
 This happens asynchronously, so other processes may slightly delay the ingestion process; typically the process completes within a few seconds.
 If all is successful, the workflow will be added to the database.

-In the eventual case where something has gone wrong, CNAP will attempt to print a helpful error message to the database.
+In the situation where something has gone wrong due to a bug, CNAP will attempt to print a helpful error message to the database.
 The url `https://<YOUR DOMAIN>/admin/analysis/pendingworkflow/` will display a table of your "pending" workflows and, in the case of errors, will typically have a large text string which might be helpful for debugging purposes.
 Most often that string will be a Python stacktrace, so some familiarity with reading Python error traces is helpful.
 If it is still not clear what went wrong, the next place to check would be the Celery log file at `/var/log/cnap/celery_worker.log`.
 Examining the log file requires you to log into the Docker container serving CNAP, however.
 If you are unable to understand the error or are unable to resolve it, please reach out to the CNAP team!

 <a id="specify-gui"></a>
 ## Specifying the user interface (GUI)

-A WDL workflow often has a number of inputs, such as files, strings, numbers, etc. which are typically specified with a JSON-format file.
+A WDL workflow often has multiple inputs, such as files, strings, numbers, etc. which are specified with a JSON-format file.
 When using WDL+Cromwell directly, a user would have to write this input file and submit it to the Cromwell server along with the WDL file(s) defining the analysis.

 With CNAP, developers create JSON-format files that construct basic user-interfaces which allow application users (clients) to easily specify those inputs through familiar web interfaces.
 In this way, CNAP is able to distribute potentially complex and data-intensive analysis pipelines to non-technical users.